peteroupc/MailLib/api/com.upokecenter.mail.Message.md

 ## Methods

 * `Message AddAttachment(MediaType mediaType)`<br>
- Adds an attachment with an empty body and with the given media type to this message.
+ Adds an attachment with an empty body and with the specified media type to this message.

 * `Message AddAttachment(InputStream inputStream,
  MediaType mediaType)`<br>
- Adds an attachment to this message in the form of data from the given readable stream, and with the given media type.
+ Adds an attachment to this message in the form of data from the specified readable stream, and with the specified media type.

 * `Message AddAttachment(InputStream inputStream,
  MediaType mediaType,
  String filename)`<br>
- Adds an attachment to this message in the form of data from the given readable stream, and with the given media type and file name.
+ Adds an attachment to this message in the form of data from the specified readable stream, and with the specified media type and file name.

 * `Message AddAttachment(InputStream inputStream,
  String filename)`<br>
- Adds an attachment to this message in the form of data from the given readable stream, and with the given file name.
+ Adds an attachment to this message in the form of data from the specified readable stream, and with the specified file name.

 * `Message AddHeader(String name,
  String value)`<br>